CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

 If the above section is not completed at VM creation, the launchpad server will not function as intended.

 Review and Launch your VM.
-When prompted for a KeyValue pair--and if you are internal to AppD--select the KickStarter pem if you have access to it.
-You can request this key from the workshop creators, and / or provide it to associates taking the workshop.
+When prompted for a KeyValue pair--and if you are internal to AppD--select the `AppD-Cloud-Kickstart-AWS.pem` if you have access to it.
+You can request this key from the workshop creators, and/or provide it to associates taking the workshop.
+Otherwise, you can create your own key pair.

 **NOTE:** Once the VM is launched, take note of the FQDN of the server.
 You will be leveraging this server in the remainder of the lab.